jackeddisciple/Jaroku/README.md

 # Jaroku

-**A local-first workbench for building, running, tracing, editing and evaluating LangGraph agents.**
+**A local-first workbench for building, running, tracing, editing and evaluating AI agents.**

 You describe an agent in plain English.
 Jaroku plans it, writes it as a real LangGraph project on your disk, runs it, and shows you every LLM call, tool call, routing decision and